 A bank will be the lender while the fintech will be the underwriter.
 If fintech has funding, it can handle the lending itself.
 It will work with contractors like mechanics and home renovators to deliver services to customers who need loans to fix their cars and homes.

 There is aggregation construct here: the fintech is the aggregator with the contractors working for it.
 For the fintech, the business delivers double-side profits at near-zero default rates.
 The fintech has to focus on recruiting the contractors while the contractors look for the borrowers.
 Typically, these are customers that call these contractors for services.
 The contractors will present the financing options to help the borrowers finance their needs.
 The contractor will be the executor of the service.
-I present the full process flow here.
+I present the full process flow here.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).